 Sourcing quality hays and hard feeds with good mineral profiles will further assist in supplying bioavailable additional mineral needs.

 Of interest, at trial the maximum a horse in extreme work will willingly consume is 32g of salt a day.
 Adding salt in larger than necessary volumes may result in gastric health disturbances and kidney stresses.
 Reputable commercial mineral supplements normally would not add more than 12-15g of salt (Sodium/Chloride) to the daily feed ration.
 Supplying a Himalayan salt rock is the safest choice to provide a natural source of good salts and quality micro nutrients should your horse desire more salt.
 Trends of feeding pool salt to horses puts a horse at risk of salts that have not been prepared for consumption and cannot be guaranteed free of other chemical compounds.
 Always source food grade salt for animal consumption.
+Some common salts contain arsenic and other dangerous heavy metals.

 The problem with commercially prepared salt lick blocks is the lure of molasses and other flavours that may interfere with the instinct of the horse, as they are no longer able to differentiate between need and taste.